Volunteer

 Virtual/Remote Ongoing Opportunities

-Ongoing, regular volunteer opportunities allow you to build relationships with Neighborhood House staff, volunteers, and community members, while making a difference.
+Ongoing, regular volunteer opportunities allow you to build relationships with Neighborhood House staff, volunteers, and community members while making a difference.

 Language Bank